khubim/M.Sc_Group_Project/README.md

 About Data:

-Data is about sales of different items aroung Globe based on different Countries and Regions.
+Data is about sales of an E-commerce enterprise serving different categories of goods around the globe.

 Raw data "Superstore_Sales.xlsx" consist of the below Sheets, Fields: